surma/surma.dev/content/things/compile-js.md

 cool.

 > **ES20-ohmygodwhathaveyoudone:** Please don’t get too excited.
-This transpiler supports a miniscule subset of JavaScript and is in no way compliant to any ECMAScript standard.
+This transpiler supports a minuscule subset of JavaScript and is in no way compliant to any ECMAScript standard.
 It _could_ be, but as of now it’s not.

 If you want to inspect the generated C++ code, pass the `--emit-cpp` flag.